.

 Temple in Chiang Mai

 Wat Chedi Luang is hard to miss.
-Itโ€™s right in the middle of the old city of Chiang Mai, and the chedi (stupa) at its centre is massiveโ€”even in ruins, it dominates the temple grounds.
-Built in the 15th century, it once stood over 80 metres tall before a big earthquake brought the top down.
-Now itโ€™s about 60 metres high, but still incredibly impressive.
-The base is square, made of aged bricks, and partly surrounded by elephant statues that add to its character.
-It has a very raw, powerful presence.
+It is right in the middle of the old city of Chiang Mai, and the chedi (stupa) at its centre is huge.
+Even in ruins, it dominates the temple grounds.
+It was built in the 15th century and once stood over 80 metres tall, before a big earthquake brought the top down.
+Now it is about 60 metres high, but still impressive.
+The base is square, made of old bricks, and partly ringed by elephant statues that add to its character.
+It has a raw, powerful presence.

 Wat Chedi Luang in Chiang Mai

-Unlike some temples that are tucked away or hidden behind gates, Wat Chedi Luang feels wide open.
-The grounds are spacious and easy to explore, with a few shaded areas to take a break.
-Itโ€™s a peaceful place, even when a few tour groups pass through.
+Some temples hide behind gates and walls, but Wat Chedi Luang feels wide open.
+The grounds are open and easy to explore, with a bit of shade for a break.
+It is a calm place, even when a few tour groups pass through.
 Early morning or late afternoon is usually the quietest time to visit.

 The Main Viharn (Prayer Hall)